formigas/formigas-flutter-bricks/formigas_feature/README.md

 │   │   │   ├── counter_state.freezed.dart
 │   │   └── counter_view.dart
 ```

 ## Dependencies
-Following dependencies will be installed for this brick:
+Following dependencies will be installed for this brick if they are not yet present:

 * [flutter_bloc][flutter_bloc_link]
 * [bloc_test][bloc_test_link]